 ecclesiastical - relating to churches

 facsimile - an exact copy of a book or manuscript

 illuminated manuscript - a book with brightly colored illustrations, highlighted with gold or silver

 manuscript - a book created or reproduced by hand

 schemata - a diagram or sketch showing details

 travelogue - a record of travels, or information about traveling

-vellum - a writing surface made from animal skin, finer and smoother than parchment
+vellum - a writing surface made from animal skin, like parchment